watanabedaigo/Portfolio/README.md

 ## What's this ?
 this is my portfolio.
-You can check out the on [firebase!](https://portfolio-f4b3a.web.app/)
+You can check out the on [firebase](https://portfolio-f4b3a.web.app/)

 ## Overview
 ### About
+This is Self-introduction.
 - My Profession
 - The reason for job change
 - The reason for being engineers
 - goal
 ### Skills
+I have studied these contents.
 - frontend
 - backend
 - database